 Ian Caren was born in Everton and despite being told at school that he wasn’t clever enough to go to university he trained as a teacher, is a qualified social worker and has three degrees.
-He’s been working in social services, charity and probation since he was 21 and has been CEO of Launchpad, Reading’s leading homelessness prevention charity for over 14 years.
+He’s been working in social services, charity and probation since he was 21 and was CEO of Launchpad, Reading’s leading homelessness prevention charity, for over 15 years, leaving in April 2021.
 He is a fanatical Everton supporter and season ticket holder and eats to live, so is held in great disregard by the gastronomic part of his family.
 He is married with three children (one of them, to his shame, a Manchester United fan) and lives in Fleet.

 What are you missing most while we’re all in lockdown?
 I miss talking to people, visiting the Oxfam book shop, hugging my grandkids and going to watch Everton.

 You’ve run the organisation you lead for nearly fifteen years.
 What, for you, defines leadership?
 I think having a passion to do the right thing for the vulnerable of Reading is important in my role, and good leadership is never asking your staff to do something that you won’t do.
 Having a good team around you is also key to good leadership; not thinking you can do everything yourself.
 I’m sometimes like Don Quixote – tilting at giants when they are in fact windmills – and, like everyone else, I get things wrong.
 But I have talented people around me to put me on the right track.

 What’s your earliest memory of food?
 Growing up in a tenement in Liverpool in the late 50s and early 60s was bleak.
 My earliest and happiest memories of food were having chips in the rain at the park and a meat pie for tea.
 The worst was being offered bread and dripping if I was hungry.